Get 50% off your first two months of accountancy heaven!

 Under section 83 of the Equality Act 2010, an individual is protected against discrimination if they can show that they are in employment under a:

-In Halawi v WDFG the EAT had to decide whether or not Halawi, who provided her services though an LLC, was ‘in employment’ and therefore an employee or a worker.
-The EAT decided she was not.
+In this case, the EAT had to decide whether or not Halawi, who provided her services though an LLC, was ‘in employment’ and therefore an employee or a worker.
+The EAT decided she wasn’t.

-The Tribunal accepted that Halawi was not employed under a contract of employment or an apprenticeship contract and therefore needed to show that she was employed under a contract ‘personally to do work’.
+The Tribunal accepted that Halawi wasn’t employed under a contract of employment or an apprenticeship contract and therefore needed to show that she was employed under a contract ‘personally to do work’.

 They rejected her arguments.
-Although they had an “uneasy feeling” that Halawi may have suffered discrimination, there were no means to seek redress of this.
+Although they had an “uneasy feeling” that Halawi may have suffered discrimination, there were no means to compensate her.

 If you are an Employer and need ongoing professional help with any staff/freelance issues, or a Contractor/Freelancer/Employee with a complicated employment related problem, then talk to us at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.